NautilusTrader

 Live trading

-• All instruments are automatically loaded on start:
+• Load all instruments on start:

 from nautilus_trader.config import InstrumentProviderConfig